orkes-io/docs/docs/reference-docs/system-tasks/event.md

       }
     }
 ```
-when executed will produce the following output
+when executed will produce the following output.
 ```json name=Output
     {
       "myKey": "myValue",